Crime and Courts Act 2013: Part 1: The National Crime Agency

 Part 1 has sixteen sections involved in the creation of the National Crime Agency, which the Home Office calls 'a national crime-fighting agency'.
 The NCA incorporates the Serious Organised Crime Agency, the Child Exploitation and Online Protection Centre and the National Cyber Crime Unit.
 The Act also abolishes the National Policing Improvement Agency.

 Section 13 of Part 1 prohibits any officer of the NCA from calling a strike.

+The act allowed for the transfer of responsibility over counterterrorism from the Metropolitan Police Service to the NCA.